Samuel-DEVULDER/Thomson-Projects/2021/Sudoku/README.md

-A Sudoku solver for the 6809.
+A Sudoku solver/generator for the 6809.